 An Affordable Way to Replace Your Teeth

 Losing multiple teeth can make speaking and chewing very difficult, and having a noticeable empty space in your grin can hurt your confidence.
 You’ll naturally want to have all of your teeth replaced as soon as possible, and oftentimes the best way to do that is with a customized denture.
 Dr. Dawoud and Dr. Gencarelli are proud to offer full and partial removable dentures in West Orange as a way to re-complete your smile.
 To learn more about this tooth replacement option, contact our team at D&G Dental of West Orange today.

-Why Choose D&G Dental for Dentures & Partials?
+Why Choose D&G Dental of West Orange for Dentures?

 Getting Used to Your New Denture

 It may take some time to adjust to your denture, especially if you have been without teeth for a while.
 You may have excessive saliva build-up as your mouth gets used to the new prosthetic.
 Eating may seem difficult at first, and you might have trouble saying certain words.
 Don’t worry – these are all common side effects of a new denture.
 Make the adjustment easier by cutting your food into small bites and sticking to softer meals at first.
 Practice reading out loud to yourself to retrain your speech habits.
 And most importantly, wear your denture all the time (except at night) to speed through the adjustment phase.

 With dentures, it’ll be much easier to maintain a healthy diet, and you’ll be able to speak clearly again.
 Your restoration will be personalized for your unique mouth to provide maximum comfort and a natural appearance.
 And thanks to the durability of dentures, you can expect your new smile to last 10 years or more with the right kind of care.

 Understanding the Cost of Dentures